-Identify and describe the data collection method you are going to use for each KPI.
-Data Collection methods can be include surveys, questionnaires, interviews, sensor data collection, focus groups, automated machine data collection as well as collection of archival data.

-Describe how performance levels will be determined.
-This can be qualitative, in which case the assessment criteria need to be identified, or it can be numerical or using a scale, in which case the formula or scales with categories need to be identified.

-Targets and Performance Thresholds KPI 1 KPI 2 Identification of targets or benchmarks.
+Data Collection Method KPI 1 KPI 2 Describe how the data will be collected. are going to use for each KPI.
+Data Collection methods can be hine data collection as well as collection of archival data. oe include surveys, questionnaires, interviews, Assessment / formula / scale criteria KPI 1 KPI 2 Describe how performance levels will be determined.
+Describe how performance levels will be determined using a scale, in which case the formula or scales with .
+This can be qualitative, in which case the assessment criter n categories need to be identified. a need to be identified, or it can be numerical or Targets and Performance Thresholds KPI 1 KPI 2 Identification of targets or benchmarks.